Summary: There are a number of web frameworks in Clojure, but beginners should roll their own server stack themselves to tap into the Ring ecosystem.

 Pedestal has a lot of backing.
 It aims to tackle single-page apps by providing a sane front-end environment using ClojureScript in the form of a message queue.
 If you're into "real-time apps", this may be for you.
 Though, I would caution you that it's not for a Clojure beginner.
 Pedestal introduces a lot of new concepts that even experienced Clojure programmers have to learn.
 The tutorial is long and arduous.
 You will have problems learning Pedestal without knowing Clojure.

 Update: Pedestal has changed dramatically since I last looked at it.
-It is no longer a frontend framework.
-It is now a high-performance backend server for high performance asynchronous processing.
+The frontend half has been sacked.
+Pedestal is now just the high-performance backend server for asynchronous processing.
 It's worth looking at if you need that.
 Otherwise, I stick with my recommendation to use basic Ring.

 Hoplon is also designed for web apps.
 It gives you a DOM written in ClojureScript (including custom components), dataflow programming (like a spreadsheet), and client-server communication.
 It's a bold step, but again, requires you to buy into programming models that will take a long time to understand.
 If you are not already familiar with Clojure, you are asking for trouble.